apollographql/federation-jvm/graphql-java-support/README.md

         .build();
 ```

-**By default, all requests will be traced.** In order to skip dev requests and only trace requests that come from the Apollo Gateway, you should populate tracing information in the `GraphQLContext` map.
+Only requests with `apollo-federation-include-trace=ftv1` header value will be traced and you need to populate this tracing information in the `GraphQLContext` map.
-This will ensure that only requests with `apollo-federation-include-trace=ftv1` header value will be traced.

 ```java
 String federatedTracingHeaderValue = httpRequest.getHeader(FEDERATED_TRACING_HEADER_NAME);